 On the second day of the Pre-summit conference of Arab Foreign Ministers in Tunis delegates sought a way of restoring peace in Lebanon.

-On the second day of the Pre-summit conference of Arab Foreign Ministers in Tunis delegates sought a way of restoring peace in Lebanon.
+Background: On the second day of the Pre-summit conference of Arab Foreign Ministers in Tunis delegates sought a way of restoring peace in Lebanon.
 The Lebanese had submitted a document calling for the removal of all combatants including Palestinian guerrillas from the U.N. controlled southern part of the country.
 Conference sources said the Lebanese delegation rejected attempts to amend the document so that freedom of movement for the Palestinians was not curtailed.
 The ministers eventually adopted a three-point agenda for the Arab League Summit Conference next week (20 November) which gives priority to the 'Arab-Israeli conflict' over the Southern Lebanon issue.

 SYNOPSIS: The Pre-summit meeting was opened on Thursday (15 November) by Iraqi Minister of State for Foreign Affairs, Hamed Alwan.
 He rebuffed a Libyan resolution condemning the Carter Administration's freezing of Iranian assets in the United States by saying Ayatollah Khomeini's administration was even worse than the deposed Shah's.